Rflct

 Deliverables

-• Price acceptance analysis
+• price acceptance analysis with thresholds and barriers

-• context-based price simulation
+• context-based price simulation calibrated against actual sales data

-• strategic pricing recommendations with economic impact analysis.
+• scenario modeling with economic impact analysis.

 Related reading